TikTok KPIs

 If you want to know more about how to increase engagement rate on TikTok, you can read about the steps you can take to increase your engagement.
 Understanding how to find engagement rate on TikTok and using a social media competitor analytics tool can significantly improve your content strategy and overall performance on the platform.

-Social media analytics tools that allow you to track multiple profiles can help you determine best times to post and conduct effective hashtag research.
+Social media analytics tools that allow you to track multiple profiles can help you determine the best times to post and conduct effective hashtag research.
 This can help you increase your TikTok interactions and even bring more people to your profile.
+Hashtags are also relevant metadata, which TikTok considers in pushing out content to viewer groups, which is why insights into which hashtags are working can help you understand your first exposure group.
 With a social media analytics tool, you can track an unlimited number of profiles that are similar to your own.
-You can either track an account’s Post Interaction Rate to see how it compares to others, or you can track specific posts to analyze the ones with the highest and lowest post interaction rates.
+You can either track an account’s post interaction rate to see how it compares to others, or you can track specific posts to analyze the ones with the highest and lowest post interaction rates.

 Conclusion

-If you want to explore all the potential benefits of using a social media tool for benchmarking and analysis for your various TikTok KPIs, you can try Fanpage Karma’s free 14-day trial.
+If you want to explore all the potential benefits of using a social media tool for benchmarking and analysis for your various TikTok KPIs, try Fanpage Karma’s tool.
 Fanpage Karma is an all-in-one social media tool that allows for unlimited profile tracking.
 Alternatively, you can also participate in the free weekly webinar about how to use Fanpage Karma to improve your social media performance.